nitinthewiz/TheLinkBlog/_posts/2009/10/2009-10-13-tim-berners-lees-one-the.md

   If he were do it over again today, would he do anything differently?
 Any regrets?

-  Mr. Berners-Lee smiled and admitted he might make one change — a small one.
-He would get rid of the double slash “//” after the “http:” in Web addresses.
+  Mr. Berners-Lee smiled and admitted he might make one change  a small one.
+He would get rid of the double slash // after the http: in Web addresses.

- ★